With more than half of all online shopping coming from a mobile device, your ecommerce store must be mobile responsive (source

 6) Push notifications

-There is huge potential when it comes to push-notifications because you can connect to your customers instantaneously.
+There is enormous potential when it comes to push-notifications because you can connect to your customers instantaneously.
 The open rate is comparable to SMS marketing, which is 98%, compared to traditional email campaigns of 20% (source)

 .
 Here are some effective push notification strategies to ensure engagement.